One unit of credit equals four semester hours.

 SPE 270 Linking Brain Learning Research and Educational Practice

-An investigation to current research on the brain and individual development with application to teaching and learning.
+An investigation of current research on the brain and individual development with application to teaching and learning.
 Focus areas include the development of the brain, myths stemming from research on the brain, a framework for reviewing brain research and implications for students with disabilities.
 Spring Term.

 SPE 300 Intermediate Seminar for Teaching in Diverse and Inclusive Schools